smartdevicelink/sdl_evolution/proposals/NNNN-test-scripts-common-modules-refactoring.md

 All these functionality are not tests artifacts but tools that tests use.

+The purpose of this proposal is to clean up these common modules that everyone who create ATF test scripts be able to use them.

 ## Motivation

 Current downsides of common modules are: